 Note: Children below 10 years are free

-A typical day in the trek
+A typical day in the EBC with Gokyo Lake Trek

-Trekking at a high elevation in a remote location with scarce emergency facilities is challenging and mentally disturbing.
-But travel insurance lets you have peace of mind and walk worryless.
+Trekking at a high elevation in a remote location with limited emergency facilities is challenging and mentally disturbing.
+But travel insurance lets you have peace of mind and walk worry-free.
 Thus, buying travel insurance is crucial for high-altitude treks like Everest Base Camp with Gokyo Lake.
 Yet, we recommend you purchase travel insurance as you make bookings for the trip.
 Likewise, travel insurance is one of the mandatory documents needed for your trek in the Everest region.

 Furthermore, trekkers should consider some things before purchasing travel insurance, including: